 The best time to enjoy a safari in southern Africa depends a little bit on what you want to do and see as well as how far you can stretch your budget.
 The best wildlife viewing is during the dry season when the grasses are shorter and the animals congregate in denser numbers around permanent water holes.
 In southern Africa the dry season generally falls in the cooler winter months between June and October.
 Because this is traditionally the “best” time to go on safari, rates for lodges are at a premium and you will encounter more travelers at camps and lodges and on safari, especially in the popular national parks like Chobe in Botswana, and Kruger in South Africa.
 If you are concerned about malaria, the dry, cooler season is less buggy in general.

 At African Portfolio we try hard to choose the most unique camps and lodges, so you’ll never feel like you’re on a cookie cutter safari along a well traveled “tourist trail”.
 But we do recommend you plan your safari far in advance if you wish to go during the dry season.
-It can also be quite chilly in the mornings and evenings this time of year.
-So if you pictured yourself swimming while overlooking the waterhole, you may be a little disappointed to discover you’re not quite hot enough to jump into a cold pool.
-However, the pool itself at some camps can become a major attraction for elephants wanting a quick drink during the dry months!
+It’s quite chilly in the mornings and evenings this time of year, so if you pictured yourself swimming you may discover it’s too cold, but the pool itself at some camps can become a major attraction for elephants during the dry months!

 The Green Season